-We at American Heritage are delighted to see how much meal prep in jars is booming – and rightly so.
-We've all been there: no time in the morning, a quick healthy lunch, and no desire to cook in the evening.
-With our Ball Jars (the authentic Mason Jars from America), it's not only practical but also beautiful.
-The jars are airtight, stackable, reusable, and look fantastic on any kitchen shelf.
+At American Heritage, we are delighted to see how much meal prep in a jar is booming – and rightly so.
+Who hasn't experienced it: no time in the morning, a quick healthy bite at lunch, no desire to cook in the evening.
+With our Ball Jars (the original Mason Jars from America), it not only becomes practical, but also truly beautiful.
+The jars are airtight, stackable, reusable, and look simply fantastic on any kitchen shelf.

-Today we're sharing our favorite ideas: from creamy overnight oats for the perfect breakfast to fresh Mason jar salads for lunch, and soups in jars that heat up in a flash.
-Plus, a little look at the history of Ball Jars – because it's simply fascinating where these iconic jars come from.
-Let's get started!
+Today, we're sharing our favorite ideas: from creamy overnight oats as a perfect breakfast, to fresh Mason Jar salads for lunch, to soups in a jar that can be heated up in a flash.
+Plus, a little look into the history of Ball Jars – because it's simply fascinating where these iconic jars come from.
+Let's go!

 Why Ball Jars are the best meal prep helpers

-We love Ball Jars because they're more than just for canning.
-They keep everything fresh (thanks to the perfect screw-top lid) and, with proper care, can last a lifetime – or even longer if you pass them on.
-They're unbeatable for meal prep in a jar.
+We love Ball Jars because they can do more than just canning.
+They keep everything fresh (thanks to the perfect screw top) and, with good care, last a lifetime – or even longer, if you pass them on.
+For meal prep in a jar, they are unbeatable:

-- Layered look: This not only looks delicious, but also motivates you to eat healthily.
+- Layered look: Not only does it look delicious, but it also motivates you to eat healthy

-In short: With Ball Jars, " grabbing a quick bite " becomes a fun little ritual.
+In short: With Ball Jars, "eating quickly" becomes a fun little ritual.

-The history of Ball Jars – from 1880 to the present day
+The history of Ball Jars – from 1880 to today

-Ball jars are a true piece of American heritage.
-In 1858, John Landis Mason invented the first patented screw-top jar—the Mason jar—making home canning accessible to everyone.
+Ball Jars are true American heritage.
+In 1858, John Landis Mason invented the first patented screw-top jar – the Mason Jar – which made canning accessible to everyone.
 In 1880, the five Ball brothers founded their company in Buffalo, New York, and began glass production in 1884.
-By 1887, they had moved to Muncie, Indiana, and made Ball synonymous with reliable home canning jars.
-For generations, they have been used in countless American kitchens for jams, pickles, sauces, and preserves.
+By 1887, they moved to Muncie, Indiana, making Ball synonymous with reliable home-canning jars.
+For generations, they were used in countless American kitchens – for jams, pickles, sauces, and pantry staples.

-Today, Ball Jars are a cult item: In the USA, vintage jars are collected (we also have a range of antique jars in our Augsburg store) and in Europe, more and more people are discovering them for DIY, zero waste and meal prep in a jar.
+Today, Ball Jars are iconic: In the USA, vintage jars are collected (we also have a row of antique jars in our Augsburg store), and in Europe, more and more people are discovering them for DIY, zero waste, and of course, meal prep in a jar.
+We believe they connect tradition with modern everyday life – and that's precisely what makes them so special.
+If you want to buy Ball Jars in Europe, you'll find the originals in various sizes and sets with us.
+In our Augsburg store, there are even some colored special jars from limited editions.

-Overnight oats are our absolute favorite.
-No cooking, minimal effort, and in the morning a creamy, healthy breakfast is ready.
-Here's our tried-and-tested basic recipe for a pint glass (approx. 0.5 l):
+Overnight Oats are an absolute favorite with us.
+No cooking, minimal effort, and a creamy, healthy breakfast is ready in the morning.
+Here's our tried-and-true basic recipe for a pint jar (approx. 0.5 l):

 Ingredients (1 serving):

-- ½ cup milk (plant-based or regular) - preferably Elmhurst from NY
+- ½ cup milk (plant-based or classic) - preferably Elmhurst from NY

 - ¼ cup yogurt (for extra creaminess)

-- 1 tsp chia seeds (makes it creamier and higher in fiber)
+- 1 tsp chia seeds (makes it thicker and more fibrous)

 - 1 tsp honey or maple syrup

-- A pinch of cinnamon, vanilla or cardamom - also a good addition of pumpkin spice (even outside of pumpkin season)
+- Pinch of cinnamon, vanilla, or cardamom - also gladly Pumpkin Spice seasoning (even outside of pumpkin season)

 Preparation (5 minutes):

-- Put all the dry ingredients (oats, chia seeds, spices, sweetener) into the jar.
+- Put all dry ingredients (oats, chia, spices, sweetener) into the jar.

-- Stir well or simply shake (with the lid on!).
+- Stir well or simply shake (lid on!).

-- Add toppings like berries, nuts, granola, apple pieces or coconut flakes in the morning.
+- In the morning, add toppings such as berries, nuts, granola, apple pieces, or coconut flakes.

-Tip: If you use wide-mouth jars , everything is easier to pour and mix.
+Tip: If you use Wide-Mouth Jars, everything is easier to fill and mix.

 Variations that never get boring

-To keep things varied, we are constantly trying out new combinations:
+To keep things varied, we're constantly trying out new combinations:

-- Berry Dream: Fresh or frozen berries + a little lemon zest – fruity and fresh
+- Berry Dream: Fresh or frozen berries + a little lemon zest – fruity-fresh

-- Chocolate banana: Cocoa powder + banana slices + a dollop of peanut butter – like a dessert, but healthy
+- Chocolate-Banana: Cocoa powder + banana slices + a dollop of peanut butter – like dessert, but healthy

-- Apple-Cinnamon: Diced apple + extra cinnamon + walnuts – warm and autumnal.
+- Apple-Cinnamon: Diced apple + extra cinnamon + walnuts – autumnal-warm

 - Tropical: Mango, pineapple, coconut flakes – summer feeling in January

-Each variety keeps for 4-5 days – perfect for the whole week.
+Each variation stays fresh for 4–5 days – perfect for the whole week.

-Mason Jar Salads: Crisp & colorful for your lunch break
+Mason Jar Salads: Crunchy & colorful for lunch break

-Salads in jars are our secret weapon against soggy office breaks.
-The trick: layer from bottom to top so nothing gets soggy.
+Salads in a jar are our secret tip against soggy office breaks.
+The trick: layer from bottom to top so nothing gets soaked.

 Basic structure: